deezombiedude612/its60804/README.md

 ITS60804: Introduction to Object-Oriented Programming

 ### Quiz Bank
+A console application created using Java, the application aims to carry out the following:
++ enable quiz creators to create quizzes
++ allow quiz creators to manage quizzes created
-Objective: Allows users to create MCQ quizzes for players to play with
++ allow quiz players to interact and play with the quizzes created

 ### Team Members
-Abigail Achiamma Joshua<br/>
-Henry (Hian Wee) Heng<br/>
++ Henry (Hian Wee) Heng
++ Abigail Achiamma Joshua
-Xiaoxi (Christina) Kang<br/>
++ Xiaoxi (Christina) Kang
-Ly Dion Yap
++ Ly Dion Yap